Thomas25504/Animated-Cat/README.md

 - Animates a horizontal sprite sheet frame by frame.
 - Adjustable frame rate via JavaScript (`fps`).
-- Hover bubble shows “meow 🐱” above the cat.
+- Hover bubble shows “MEOW” above the cat.
 - Bubble can be positioned and scaled relative to the sprite.
 - Pixel-art-friendly scaling using `image-rendering: pixelated`.
 - Fully responsive to sprite scale adjustments.